 "The Confrontation" of Valjean and Javert is sung during a distracting sword fight, where Valjean uses a piece of wood.

 Valjean wearing an open shirt more befitting a sultry Harlequin Romance character during his big father-daughter bonding scene with Cosette killed the moment for a few people; see Unfortunate Implications below.
 Not helped at all by Seyfried admitting she and Jackman acted out sexed-up versions of that scene off-camera for fun.

 The "Who's there?"
 "FRENCH REVOLUTION!" scene.
 It's from the book, but still... it seemed like it was supposed to be dramatic, but it ended up sounding like the worst knock-knock joke ever.

 A student's declaration that "We're the only barricade left!" would probably have had more impact if the audience had ever gotten a chance to see any of the other barricades.
 Combined with cinematography that makes the barricade in question look comparatively tiny, a moment that ordinarily plays quite dramatically comes across as a bit goofy.

 The death of Eponine.
-While Taking the Bullet is tragic, the way it was handled was avoidable since the character grabs the muzzle of the gun and points it at themselves.
+While Taking the Bullet is tragic, the way it was handled in the movie was avoidable since the character grabs the muzzle of the gun and points it at themselves instead of simply getting in the way.
 In fact the character is a Death Seeker but this isn't clear in the musical.